jqueiroz/python-sslib/README.md

 The recommended approach for larger secrets is to perform encryption using a symmetric-key algorithm (such as AES) and then split the encryption key.

 ### Implementation details
 Internally, the secret is converted to an integer by interpreting its bytes in Big-Endian.
 Since the first bytes of the secret could be zero, the magic byte ````b'*'```` is always prepended before conversion.
-Upon recovery, the first byte of the secret is subsequently discarded.
+Upon recovery, this first byte is subsequently discarded.